poetix/aoc2024/README.md

 ## Day 9

-GraalVM on an M2 Macbook Air is very forgiving of sub-optimal solutions, but somewhere deep down I _know_ that the gods of Big O Notation are offended by my laxity.
+GraalVM on an M2 Macbook Air is very forgiving of sub-optimal solutions, but somewhere deep down I _know_ that the Gods of [Big O Notation](https://en.wikipedia.org/wiki/Big_O_notation) are offended by my laxity.

 So, I confess, my initial part 1 solution populated a big array of individual disk blocks and moved them around one block at a time, and actually this was fine.
 And my initial part 2 solution searched from left-to-right through a list of blank spaces until it found one of the right size for each file it was trying to relocate, and again, this was fine.